 Floral Design Framework: 6 Principles

 We have a passion for flower arranging and strive to make every arrangement radiate with beauty, personality and harmony (the desired “effect”).
-Therefore, we created the Petal+Eon Floral Design Framework to help our florists and guests achieve the desired effect with every arrangement.
-This framework consists of 6 principles: balance, dominance, contrast, rhythm, proportion and distinction.
-Each principle is a “lens” from which to view every floral arrangement in hopes of achieving the desired effect.
-We explain each principle below, but first we start with a review of the color wheel to help you choose the color of your arrangement.
+Therefore, we created the Petal+Eon Floral Design Framework or workshop to help our florists and guests achieve the desired effect with every arrangement.
+This framework or the virtual floral design class consists of 6 principles: balance, dominance, contrast, rhythm, proportion and distinction.
+Each principle on our floral design classes online is a “lens” from which to view every floral arrangement in hopes of achieving the desired effect.
+During our floral design classes online, we explain each principle below, but the online floral classes start with a review of the color wheel to help you choose the color of your arrangement.

 Color wheel (a review)